Megakrash/Spherus-/README.md

 ### Project Initialization

 - Clone this repo, enter it
-- Check the .env.sample in frontend & backend then create .env
+- Check the .env.sample in frontend & backend then create .env in the front and the back.
 - Run command `npm run setup` & `npm run migrate`
-- You can log in with this account : mail@mail.com / password : guest
+- To have Admin rights you can log in with this account : mail@mail.com / password : guest
+- Run the app on http://localhost:3000/ with `npm run dev`

 ### Available Commands